-- a charge related to the redemption of our 8.875% Senior Secured Notes of \$.09 per diluted share; - an aggregate income tax benefit of \$.07 per diluted share associated with our Chemicals Segments' operations related to the withdrawal of certain income tax assessments previously made by the Belgium and Norwegian tax authorities, the favorable resolution of certain income tax issues related to our German and Belgium operations and the enactment of a reduction in Canadian federal income tax rates; and - income of \$.01 per diluted share related to certain insurance recoveries recognized by NL.
+- a charge related to the redemption of our 8.875% Senior Secured Notes of \$.09 per diluted share; - net income tax benefit of \$.05 per diluted share related to the net effect of the withdrawal of certain income tax assessments previously made by the Belgium and Norwegian tax authorities, the favorable resolution of certain income tax issues related to our German and Belgium operations and the enactment of a reduction in Canadian federal income tax rates offset by the unfavorable resolution of certain other income tax issues related to our German operations; and - income of \$.01 per diluted share related to certain insurance recoveries recognized by NL.

-Our net income in 2007 includes (net of tax and minority interest):
+Our net loss in 2007 includes (net of tax and minority interest):

-- a charge of \$.05 per diluted share related to the adjustment of certain German tax attributes within our Chemicals Segment; and - income of \$.01 per diluted share related to certain insurance recoveries recognized by NL.
+- a charge of \$.52 per diluted share as a result of the effect of a reduction of the German income tax rates in 2007; - a charge of \$.05 per diluted share related to the adjustment of certain German tax attributes within our Chemicals Segment; - an income tax benefit of \$.04 per diluted share due to a net decrease in our reserve for uncertain tax positions; and - income of \$.02 per diluted share related to certain insurance recoveries recognized by NL.